Translate

 The man didn’t respond.
 His eyes didn’t move.
 Leah shifted in her seat, feeling a sudden wave of unease.
 She tried again, louder this time.

-“I see you here every morning.
-Why don’t you ever get off?”
+“I see you here every morning.”

 The man’s expression didn’t change.
 His voice was calm, detached.
 “You’ve been watching me.”

-He stepped off the train at the stop, disappearing into the fog that had rolled in.
-The doors slid shut behind him, and the train pulled away, leaving Leah behind.
+The man stood, the cold air brushing her shoulder as he moved past.
+He stepped off the train at the stop, and disappeared into the fog that had rolled in.

 The Old House